Here’s What You’re Going to Learn in This Guide:

 So, when designing a website for inbound marketing success, there are a few key tricks and tips to keep in mind.

 Keep aesthetics in mind.

-This may seem easier said than done with web design, but it’s critical to standing out on the web.
-One way that web designer Jason Gross suggests going about this is starting with a clean slate.
+This may seem easier said than done with web design, but it’s critical to stand out on the web.
+One way that web designer Jason Gross suggests going about this is by starting with a clean slate.
 Rather than recycling either an older design or something you saw online elsewhere, begin with a blank canvas.
 You’re more likely to come up with something original!
 Feel free to look at other sites (for example, HubSpot has a list of four sites that are great at inbound marketing,) but don’t be bound by what they’ve done.
-Borrow ideas, let them inspire you and go do something brand new!
+Borrow ideas, let them inspire you, and go do something brand new!

 Build a funnel

 A funnel website is extremely helpful when it comes to inbound marketing.
 Dan Slagen describes the ideal inbound marketing website as a funnel.
 The first page your visitor sees (likely a landing page) is the top of the funnel.
 Your goal as a designer is to get that visitor from the top of the funnel, through the middle and down to the bottom of the funnel, where the sale or conversion occurs.
 Whatever your ultimate goal is for visitors, whether that’s scheduling a consult, making a purchase or signing up for an email list, is the bottom of your funnel.
 Every page should be constructed to help move your website visitors further along the structure, using calls-to-action and engagement opportunities.

 Once you have an attractive site and you see that visitors are coming in and exploring, the next step is to focus on raising engagement on your site, which can be done in several ways.
 This is the lifeblood of inbound marketing: engagement and conversions.